YumingxuanGuo/featherdb/README.md

 * Leveled Compaction: As an essential part of the LSM-tree, we will implement level compaction to minimize storage overhead for outdated and deleted entries, optimizing storage utilization.

 * Bloom Filter: To enhance key searching performance, we will incorporate Bloom filters as an optimization technique, reducing unnecessary disk I/O operations.

-* Sharding: To improve scalability, we will introduce sharding to distribute data across multiple nodes, allowing FeatherDB to handle larger datasets.

 Stay tuned for these upcoming features and improvements in FeatherDB.
 Be sure to follow our GitHub repository to stay up-to-date with our latest developments and releases.